Faith Goldy: Views on politics and race

 Goldy's views have been described as far-right, alt-right, white nationalist and white supremacist.
 Goldy has promoted the white genocide conspiracy theory.

 Goldy told the far-right YouTube channel Red Ice "racism is used to pathologize a healthy and natural instinct within people.
 When anyone tells you you’re a racist or white supremacist, tell them that’s a term of oppression and you do not subscribe to it."

-Her beliefs has resulted in criticism, including a petition to rescind her Gordon Cressy Student Leadership Award.
+Her beliefs have resulted in criticism, including a petition to rescind her Gordon Cressy Student Leadership Award.
 GQ labelled her as "one of Canada's most prominent propagandists" of the white genocide conspiracy theory.

 Anna Silman, a former classmate of Goldy's at Havergal College, wrote in New York magazine's The Cut that Goldy's brand of White supremacy is "destabilizing, confounding, uncanny ... it's concerned with 'optics.'
 It doesn't wear a hood or wave a swastika.
 It portends to be relatable and nonthreatening.
 It says things it doesn't mean; it denies those it does."

 On April 8, 2019, Goldy was banned from Facebook, along with several white nationalists and "individuals and organizations who spread hate, attack, or call for the exclusion of others on the basis of who they are."

 In spring 2019, facing legal action by the Canadian Anti-Hate Network, Goldy formally retracted and apologized for spreading an erroneous claim about the group on Twitter.